-The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is UK£1.0b.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is UK£943m.
 The last step is to then divide the equity value by the number of shares outstanding.
-Compared to the current share price of UK£0.4, the company appears quite good value at a 39% discount to where the stock price trades currently.
-Valuations are imprecise instruments though, rather like a telescope - move a few degrees and end up in a different galaxy.
-Do keep this in mind.
+Relative to the current share price of UK£0.4, the company appears quite undervalued at a 35% discount to where the stock price trades currently.
+Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.

-Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
+The calculation above is very dependent on two assumptions.
+The first is the discount rate and the other is the cash flows.
 Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Capita as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 15%, which is based on a levered beta of 2.000.
+In this calculation we've used 13%, which is based on a levered beta of 2.000.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Although the valuation of a company is important, it is only one of many factors that you need to assess for a company.
-It's not possible to obtain a foolproof valuation with a DCF model.
-Instead the best use for a DCF model is to test certain assumptions and theories to see if they would lead to the company being undervalued or overvalued.
+Although the valuation of a company is important, it ideally won't be the sole piece of analysis you scrutinize for a company.
+The DCF model is not a perfect stock valuation tool.
+Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
 For example, changes in the company's cost of equity or the risk free rate can significantly impact the valuation.
 Can we work out why the company is trading at a discount to intrinsic value?
-For Capita, there are three essential items you should further research:
+For Capita, we've compiled three relevant elements you should assess: